MCreator/MCreator/plugins/mcreator-localization/help/default/entity/behaviour.md

 Living entity set to Mob will be able to attack, while a living entity set to Creature will be passive.

-A raider will spawn on a raid and is a monster.
+A raider will spawn on a raid and is a monster, the spawn rate is the same as the Pillager.

 This parameter is overridden by the AI base when used.